A Fistful of Collars

 “Next up: Other Business,” the slide clicked forward to another sparse white frame with only the words ‘Other Business’ on them.
 Madam Mirror ran the team efficiently and effectively, but Artificer doubted she would ever be a keynote speaker.

-The room was silent again, not even the birds chirped.
+The room went silent again, not even the birds chirped.
 Artificer glanced sideways at Rook, seeing the avian superheroine focusing with all her might to keep her parliament quiet.
 No one wanted to give any signal that they’d take the assignment.
 No one wanted to have to interact with Dr. Klock.

 “Alright, fine.
 We’ll decide tomorrow,” Madam Mirror gave a shrug, “But if no one volunteers, then I’m picking someone at random.
 Final topic: the Crimson Codex case.
 Panzer, did you have any more ideas or questions from earlier?
 It is now the appropriate time to address them.”